 Mr Brendish was appointed to the Board as a Non-executive Director and the Lead Independent Director in 2017.
-He also serves as the Chairman of the Ethics Sub-Committee, a sub Committee of the Audit Committee, the Strategic Security and Compensation Committees and is a member of the Audit and Nominations Committees.
+He also serves as the Chairman of the Governance and Sustainability, Strategic Security and Compensation Committees and is a member of the Audit and Nominations Committees.

-He holds a Master degree in engineering from the Imperial College, London and also holds an honorary Doctor of Science degree from the University of London.
+He holds a Master's degree in engineering from the Imperial College, London and also holds an honorary Doctor of Science degree from the University of London.